Liberation Tigers of Tamil Eelam: Forced displacement

-In October 1987, the LTTE took advantage of communal violence in the Eastern Province.
+Following the anti-Tamil violence in Trincomalee District in 1985, where security forces and Sinhalese mobs massacred about 200 Tamils and displaced their entire population from the town, the LTTE carried out a series of attacks on Sinhalese in the area forcing thousands to flee in 1986.
+In October 1987, the LTTE took advantage of communal violence in the Eastern Province, particularly in the Trincomalee District.
 LTTE gunmen led Tamil rioters and ordered Sinhalese to leave, threatening their lives.
 By 4 October, 5,000 Sinhalese were made homeless.
-Following the suicide of the Palaly prisoners, LTTE massacres of Sinhalese civilians throughout the Eastern Province occurred.
+Following the suicide of 12 LTTE detainees under the Sri Lankan Army custody, LTTE massacred Sinhalese civilians throughout the Eastern Province.
 By the end of the week, about 200 Sinhalese were dead and 20,000 had fled the Eastern Province.